CalvinLeather/policies/source/sections/04-risk_management_policy.md

 # 4. Risk Management Policy

-This policy establishes the scope, objectives, and procedures of Datica's information security risk management process.
+This policy establishes the scope, objectives, and procedures of CRA's information security risk management process.
 The risk management process is intended to support and protect the organization and its ability to fulfill its mission.

 ## 4.1 Applicable Standards